 - Parents possess a responsibility to care for their children which is to be equally shared

-- Parents should work out together for the best of their children.
+- Parents should work out together to the best of their children.

 A recent study suggests that shared parental responsibility may give more chances of family violence.
-Researchers feared that shared-parenting may only expose the child and the mother in danger especially when violence has been present in a relationship and high levels of fear has existed prior to separation.
+Researchers feared that shared-parenting might only expose the child and the mother in danger especially when violence has been present in a relationship and high levels of fear has existed before separation.

 Upholding the principle of the best interest of the child, when family abuse is present, aims to protect the child from further harm and danger.
 Shared parenting may hard to manage between parents who have disputes with one another.

 For a successful outcome, it would be best for both couples to consult a family lawyer in solving family issues involving separation and child custody.